 We make fun of marriages that only last for 72 days, but why?
 Most of our relationships in life are not lifelong.
 We part ways with landlords, teachers, employers, boyfriends/girlfriends, attorneys, barbers, and lots of other people.
 If marriage is strictly relational, then why not have many marriages that last five or ten years?
 These marriages could be renewed if they are going well or be allowed to expire if they are not.

-Most people think this attitude flies in the face of what marriage is, but the relational view can’t explain why we should force people to be in a relationship they don’t want to be in anymore.
+Most people think this attitude flies in the face of what marriage is, but the relational view can’t explain why we should have government induced penalties for people who don’t want to be in a relationship anymore.
 However, the conjugal view makes perfect sense of this requirement.

 The reason marriage is lifelong is that children should have parents who are in a stable union with one another through most of their lives.
 This includes the children's adult lives, because a lifelong union creates a stable family structure for grandchildren.
 We’ve seen the impact divorce and fatherless children have had on society, so removing the requirement of lifelong familial unions is not a good idea for progress in society.